nestauk/asf_core_data/README.md

 ## Processing new data <a name="processing_new_data"></a>

-### EPC data
+### EPC data (preprocessing without downloading new data)

 To preprocess EPC data, run:
 `python -m asf_core_data/pipeline/preprocessing/preprocess_epc_data.py`.
 This will get raw data from the S3 bucket and process it.

-Alternatively, you can run `python asf_core_data/pipeline/preprocessing/preprocess_epc_data.py --path_to_data "/LOCAL/PATH/TO/DATA/"` if you want to read raw data from a local path.
+Alternatively (and preferred!), you can run `python asf_core_data/pipeline/preprocessing/preprocess_epc_data.py --path_to_data "/LOCAL/PATH/TO/DATA/"` if you want to read raw data from a local path.

 Thi will generate three versions of the data in `outputs/EPC_data/preprocessed_data/Q[quarter]_[YEAR]`.
 They will be written out as regular CSV-files.